 No, torrenting is illegal in Germany – just as with streaming.
 I used to have a greek coworker who got two fines within the first six months of living in Germany.
 It turns out he loved to download the latest Marvel movies to watch at home with his kids.

 He was able to negotiate the price down and ended up paying a fraction of what he was being sued for.
-The lesson here: he ended up paying ?.
+The lesson here: he ended up paying.

 Are sites like 123movies and fmovies legal in Germany?

 Most illegal streaming websites might want to trick you and start downloading the movie in the background, as you are watching the movie.
-After the movie has downloaded into your computer, it is later uploaded and shared with other users.
+After the movie has been downloaded into your computer, it is later uploaded and shared with other users.
 This is the definition of illegal distribution (torrent) and you can open the door for you to receive a fine in Germany.
 Just how it happened to this guy in Frankfurt who used Popcorn Time.

 The reply below explains in detail why this person got fined in Germany for using Popcorn Time